minaelee/microovn-playground/docs/tutorial/multi-node.rst

    .. note::

-      MicroCloud users should disregard the instructions on this page as irrelevant to a MicroCloud setup.
+      MicroCloud users can disregard the instructions on this page.
+They are irrelevant to a MicroCloud setup.

 This tutorial shows how to install a 3-node MicroOVN cluster.